makeyourownmaker/OscarsPredictions/README.md

 ### Oscars

-The Oscars are difficult to predict.
-It's an annual event with a changing electorate and frequent rule changes which do not apply uniformly to all award categories.
-For most of the history of the Oscars there have been five nominations in each category.
+Oscar nominees are difficult to rank.
+The Oscars are an annual event with a changing electorate and frequent rule changes which do not apply uniformly to all award categories.
+For example, during most of the history of the Oscars there have been five nominations in each category.
 Starting in 2009 the Academy of Motion Picture Arts and Sciences expanded the nominations for best picture to more than 5 films (but so far less than 10).
 The best picture prize uses [instant runoff voting](https://en.wikipedia.org/wiki/Instant-runoff_voting) instead of
 [first past the post](https://en.wikipedia.org/wiki/First-past-the-post_voting) which is used for the other categories.
+A winner is announced for each Occar category but no other information is explicitly provided for ranking, i.e. no 2nd or 3rd place medals and no runners-up.

 I'm not aware of anybody polling the greater than 5,000 academy members eligible to vote; or anyone investigating the amounts studios spend on